txt/se24fall/docs/tests.md

 ```

   - Smart fuzzing #3: coverage:
      - Track parts of the grammar seen so far
      - Fuzz to some new place (fuzzing meets diversity sampling)

-  - Smart fuzzing #4: mining examples to weight grammers:
+  - Smart fuzzing #4: mining examples to weight crammers:
     - Take a library of good examples
-    - Weight sub-trees on (e.g.) Probability of not being "good"w
+    - Weight sub-trees on (e.g.) Probability of not being "good"
     - Stochastic recursive descent:
       - Stochastically select sub-trees according to their weights
         - If weight = random then generational fuzzing
         - If select to prefer min weights, then coverage fuzzing
       - Recurs into sub tree.

 ## White-box testing